-The Hardin-Simmons Facilities Department will repair electrical and plumbing problems, broken windows, screens, locks, etc. Repairs needed in rooms, bath facilities, or other areas should be reported at https://hsustudentlife.wufoo.com/forms/pk8yd101yfmu7q/
+The Hardin-Simmons Facilities Department will repair electrical and plumbing problems, broken windows, screens, locks, etc. Repairs needed in rooms, bath facilities, or other areas should be reported via HSU Central, under Everyday Tools, then click on Maintenance Request.

 For emergency maintenance the Resident Assistant, Residence Director, or Campus Police should be contacted as soon as possible.
 If an issue goes unreported, the university reserves the right to charge the student for additional damage caused by the delayed reporting.